temabef/abroaducate/SECURITY_AUDIT.md

 - **Data Encryption**: Ensure all sensitive data is encrypted at rest and in transit.
 - **Backup & Recovery**: Regularly test database backups and recovery procedures.

+## 🚧 Planned AWS Integrations

+- **AWS SES (Simple Email Service)**
+  - Planned migration from SendGrid to SES for all transactional and bulk email sending, leveraging AWS credits for cost savings and scalability.

+- **AWS Lambda (Serverless Functions)**
+  - Planned use for offloading heavy/slow tasks (e.g., university matching, OCR, document generation) to improve app responsiveness and scalability.

+- **AWS ElastiCache (Redis)**
+  - Planned migration of rate limiting and caching from in-memory to managed Redis, for global, persistent, and scalable enforcement across all app instances.

 ---

 **This document should be updated as new security measures are implemented or new risks are identified.**